microsoft/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ## Prerequisites

+* Ensure you have sufficient vCPU cores available in your Azure subscription.
+ArcBox requires 44 cores.

 * [Install or update Azure CLI to version 2.15.0 and above](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 Use the below command to check your current installed version.

   ```shell